bluerogue251/DBSubsetter/docs/pre_subset_postgres.md

 Load the empty table structure from your "origin" database into your "target".

 Foreign keys and indices should be excluded from this step.
 They will be added to the "target" db in a later step, after subsetting has finished.
 This makes inserts into your target database significantly faster for large datasets.
-Temporarily avoiding foreign keys also greatly simplifies DBSubsetter's logic for inserting data
+Temporarily avoiding foreign keys also greatly simplifies DBSubsetter's logic for inserting data.

 ```sh
 # Dump out an empty schema from your "origin" database into a file called `pre-data-dump.sql`